Europe, Middle East, Africa

 Piraeus: Terminal occupancy fluctuate between 80% to 99% , but vessels can operate without delay.

 Durban: Terminal is operating at near full capacity, though can only work two vessels at a time due to shortage of stevedores.
-This is impacting vessel schedules and labor productivity.
+This is impacting vessel schedules and labour productivity.

 At our processing centres